-Finally, our results also contribute to the broader literature studying the properties of tworound plurality rule elections (Bouton 2013; Bordignon et al. 2016; Bouton et al. 2019; Cipullo 2021), a voting system used to elect Members of Parliament or local governments in many countries, including France, the Czech Republic (Senate), Italy (municipalities), Vietnam, Mali, Uzbekistan, and to elect the head of state in a total of 88 countries.
+Finally, our results also contribute to the broader literature studying the properties of two-round plurality rule elections (Bouton 2013; Bordignon et al. 2016; Bouton et al. 2022; Cipullo 2021), a voting system used to elect Members of Parliament or local governments in many countries, including France, the Czech Republic (Senate), Italy (municipalities), Vietnam, Mali, Uzbekistan, and to elect the head of state in nearly 90 countries.